Fantom-foundation/go-opera/demo/README.md

 # Demo

-This directory contains the scripts to run fakenet (private testing network) with N local nodes, primarily for benchmarking purposes.
+This directory contains the scripts to run fakenet (private testing network) with N+M local nodes, primarily for benchmarking purposes.

 ## Scripts

   - start network: `./start.sh`;
   - stop network: `./stop.sh`;
+  - run new validator node: `./run-validator.sh 3`;
   - clean data and logs: `./clean.sh`;

-You can specify number of genesis validators by setting N environment variable.
+You can specify number of genesis validators by setting N environment variable and M for additional nodes.

 ## Balance transfer example